-The CEF maintains reasonable liquidity to meet the anticipated needs of the notes payable as demonstrated in Note E by meeting the minimum NASAA liquidity requirements.
+The CEF maintains reasonable liquidity to meet the anticipated needs of the notes payable as demonstrated in Note H by meeting the minimum NASAA liquidity requirements.

-Financial assets available to meet cash needs for general expenditures within one year, at December 31, 2023 were \$10,186,564, which can cover 1,546 days of general expenditures or 445 days of interest on demand, term and denominational notes payable.
+Financial assets available to meet cash needs for general expenditures within one year, at December 31, 2024 were \$14,948,454 which can cover 68 months of general expenditures or 17 months of interest on demand, term and denominational notes payable.
 These assets are comprised of cash and cash equivalents, certificates of deposit and investments.
-NASAA has liquidity requirements as discussed in Note E with which the CEF complies.
+NASAA has liquidity requirements as discussed in Note H with which the CEF complies.

-The CEF has committed to a line of credit of \$3,000,000, with an accordion feature which expands the line to a possible \$10,000,000, which it could draw upon.
-As discussed in Note D, this line of credit remains unused.
+The CEF has committed to a line of credit of \$2,500,000, with an accordion feature which expands the line to a possible \$10,000,000, which it could draw upon.
+As discussed in Note G, this line of credit remains unused.
 This line of credit could allow the funding of loan advances or the redemption of notes payable in the event cash flow from loan payments or the sale of notes payable were temporarily insufficient.

-The CEF owes \$27,830,181 in principal to holders of demand notes and \$74,012,706 in term notes that are scheduled to mature during 2024.
-See Note E for the scheduled maturities of all notes.
-Demand notes may be redeemed in whole or in part, at the option of the registered holder; however the CEF reserves the right to require two business days' notice.
+The CEF owes \$20,931,314 in principal to holders of demand notes and \$117,459,446 in term notes that are scheduled to mature during 2025.
+See Note H for the scheduled maturities of all notes.
+Demand notes may be redeemed in whole or in part, at the option of the registered holder; however, the CEF reserves the right to require two business days' notice.
 Similarly, term notes may be redeemed at the option of the registered holder, with the consent of the CEF, subject to the availability of funds; however, the CEF reserves the right to require two business days' written notice.
 These redemptions are subject to early redemption penalties if redeemed prior to maturity.

-In addition to funding note redemptions, the CEF must also fund its outstanding loan commitments of approximately \$83,054,000 as of December 31, 2023, the majority of which are expected to require funding during 2024 and 2025.
+In addition to funding note redemptions, the CEF must also fund its outstanding loan commitments of approximately \$34,965,000 at December 31, 2024, the majority of which are expected to require funding during 2025 and 2026.
 Historically, the CEF has been able to meet the loan funding requirements through a combination of existing cash and investments on hand and cash generated from loan repayments and the sale of notes payable.

-NOTE I - AFFILIATED ENTITIES
+NOTE L - AFFILIATED ENTITIES

 The CEF makes loans to churches, associations and agencies affiliated with the Convention and to churches, associations and agencies that possess like beliefs and commitments to the Convention to finance the purchase of land and buildings, the construction and renovation of facilities, or for other purposes approved by the Board consistent with the mission and ministry of WatersEdge.
 With few exceptions, these loans are secured by first mortgages on the property and buildings constructed.
 The lives of these loans are typically established on an amortization of no longer than 25 years.
 Interest rate parameters are set by the Board with consideration given to the current rates available from commercial sources.
-The balance of church building loans outstanding was \$184,533,091, \$160,002,689 and \$142,016,245 at December 31, 2023, 2022 and 2021, respectively.
-An allowance of \$1,173,067, \$1,145,565 and \$1,318,536 for expected credit losses on loans was recorded at December 31, 2023, 2022 and 2021, respectively.
-The balance for participations made to other Baptist foundations was \$4,372,800, \$4,318,335 and \$6,735,764 at December 31, 2023, 2022 and 2021, respectively.
+The balance of church building loans outstanding was \$239,646,101, \$184,533,091, and \$160,002,689 at December 31, 2024, 2023 and 2022, respectively.
+An allowance of \$1,488,465, \$1,173,067, and \$1,145,565 for expected credit losses on loans was recorded at December 31, 2024, 2023 and 2022, respectively.
+The balance for participations made to cooperating state foundations or other Baptist entities was \$9,245,414, \$4,372,800, and \$4,318,335 at December 31, 2024, 2023 and 2022, respectively.

 The CEF used space, employees and other resources of WatersEdge.
-The CEF owed WatersEdge \$27,401, \$81,929 and \$56,051 at December 31, 2023, 2022 and 2021.
+The CEF owed WatersEdge \$95,755, \$27,401, \$81,929 at December 31, 2024, 2023 and 2022.